sharius/Media-Downloader/README.md

     3.4 **Download**
        Click on the **Download** button to start the process.

-Using the installer is essential as it automatically adds the application to the start menu, ensuring convenient access at any time.
+Using the installer is essential as it automatically adds the application to the start menu, making it convenient to access at any time.

 ---